krishnayogik/amazon-sagemaker-ab-testing-pipeline/README.md

 Run the following command to deploy the MLOps project template, passing the required `ExecutionRoleArn` parameter.
 You can copy this from your SageMaker Studio dashboard as show above.

 ```

+the best way to get the execution role is to use the following

+from sagemaker import get_execution_role

+role = get_execution_role()
+print(role)

+Now, you need to do this on a jupyer sagemaker notebook or use  terminal to type python3 etc

 export EXECUTION_ROLE_ARN=<<sagemaker-studio-execution-role>>
 cdk deploy ab-testing-service-catalog \
     --parameters ExecutionRoleArn=$EXECUTION_ROLE_ARN \